How to Hire NAS For Your Event!

 The pressure was on for Nas to deliver, as he had been working on his fifth studio album, “Stillmatic,” for the past year.
 The first single, “Got Yourself a…”, finally premiered and featured Nas reenacting the murders of 2pac and The Notorious B.I.G.

 In 2013, Nas was ranked fourth on MTV’s “Hottest MCs in the Game” list.
-His debut, Illmatic, is widely considered among the greatest hip-hop albums of all time.
+His debut album, Illmatic, is widely considered among the greatest hip-hop albums of all time.

 – Hire NAS –